- Temperature Rating

 I live in Idaho so winters are long.
 I needed a shoe which wasn’t as heavy or insulating as a 45nrth boot.
 This shoe fits the spot BUT size up.
 1-1.5 bigger.
 Im a 44.5 and ordered a 45 regular and cant even fit a toe warmer.
 So size up and widen up for wool socks.
 I used it 20-25 degrees and it did well.
 Just had to use a normal sock so after an hour the toes started to suffer.
 I might try using a turkey bag but i still need so size up for max comfort.
 Besides running small… its a perfect shoe for 20-30 degrees.
 Lower than 20 will require your favorite trick for keeping you warm.
 Mine is wool socks and turkey bags.

-The 304's are pretty good, and warmer than my Scarpa approach/hiking boots that I would otherwise wear.
+The 304's are warmer than my Scarpa approach/hiking boots that I would otherwise wear.
 I can ride in the 304's for 2 hours in 25F temperatures - but my feet are getting cold towards the end of two hours.
+When temps get down to 0F, I was able to ride for an hour, using the heat pads made for feet.
 I did need to order up 3 sizes larger than normal (I normally wear a 47 and had to get a 50 wide).
-The Boa system works, but feels flimsy and I'm afraid it will break.
-I had a similar dial system on my Sidi Dragon 5's, but it seemed sturdier - and was easier to use.
-The 304 boots are SUPER tight to put on (like putting on a ski boot for the first time of the season), but once you are in, they feel fine.
-Getting them off is a chore, as the Boa system does not loosen very well.
-The thermal reflective insole is great - I just wish it was twice as thick for more heat retention.
-As far as an update, I'd get rid of the provisions on the sole for clipless pedal cleats - those are going out of style as most of us have migrated to platform pedals.
+The Boa system works - some complain it breaks, but I rode 40 times over the winter and the Boa held up fine.
+The 304 boots are initially SUPER tight to put on (like putting on a ski boot for the first time of the season), but once you are in, they feel fine.
+After a few rides, the boots were broken in and were easy to get on - with plenty of room in the toe box for heating pads.
+The thermal reflective insole is great.
+As far as an update to the boot's design, I'd get rid of the provisions on the sole for clipless pedal cleats - those are going out of style as most of us have migrated to platform pedals.
 I had to purchase the Syksol cover pads for the cleat area.
-The Vibram sole tread is very deep and picks up rocks and snow - I bet most of us purchasing the 304' are not racing in these boots and would prefer a less aggressive sole.
+The Vibram sole tread is very deep and picks up rocks and snow, but works well in compact snow when you need traction for a quick dismount.
 I'd love to see a lithium-ion powered electric-heated insole option, and/or an optional neoprene toe cover for temps 25F and below.

 The quality and fit is absolutely perfect.
 Highly impressed by this boot.
 I am normally a size 43 Wide in Lake MX shoes but am a size 44 Wide in the MXZ 304 boot (with thick socks).
 Five stars for sure!